Lesnoi-Dmytro/motor-stock-backend/README.md

 ## Deployment

-This application is deployed on Firebase.
-You can access the deployed version by visiting [https://motor-stock-5ebdd.web.app](https://motor-stock-5ebdd.web.app).
+This application is deployed on Rander.
+You can access the deployed version by visiting [https://motor-stock-backend.onrender.com/api-docs](https://motor-stock-backend.onrender.com/api-docs).